If you're thinking about climbing, a climbing helmet is your best friend and can really make the difference between life and death..

 The weight of the climbing helmet

 The second important point will be the weight of the helmet.
-If you do some via ferrata during the year, a slightly heavier and less technical helmet will not be a handicap, unlike in multi-pitch climbing or long routes, where you will wear the helmet continuously and where its lightness will be important for comfort.
+If you do some via ferrata during the season, a slightly heavier and less technical helmet will not be a handicap, unlike in multi-pitch climbing or long routes, where you will wear the helmet continuously and where its lightness will be important for comfort.

 The adjustments on the helmet are more and more ingenious.